Not sure which type of e-commerce events are shared with your Google Tag Manager container? Please read this article first.

 Checking if the implementation is correct

-All other variables, triggers, and tags should work out-of-the-box if you implemented gtag.js ecommerce (GA4) events correctly.
+All other variables, triggers, and tags should work out of the box if you implemented GTM ecommerce (GA4) events correctly.
 To check if that’s the case and everything is working, you can preview the changes from your container in the Tag Assistant and see if the newly added tags fire correctly on the corresponding pages and events.

 For example, when you add something to the shopping cart, the add_to_cart event should appear, and when you click it (1), the newly added Datatrics shopping cart tag should fire (2):